-It seems to me as if the restrictions we blindly follow were once printed on the entrance doors of our institutions, and now we actually believe that bringing a bag, French fries or an ice-cream inside the gallery are the most probable ways of making the damage?
+It seems to me as if the restrictions we blindly follow were once printed on the entrance doors of our institutions, and now we actually believe that bringing a bag, French fries, or an ice cream inside the gallery are the most probable ways of making the damage?
 Damage is always the product of unavoidable circumstances or human behavior.
-This means we should be applying the common sense, and instead of requesting our rare personnel to guard the visitors’ bags, relocate them to sit in the galleries and secure the artworks from ever growing social media aggression, led by selfies.
+This means we should be applying common sense, and instead of requesting our rare personnel to guard the visitors’ bags, relocate them to sit in the galleries and secure the artworks from ever-growing social media aggression, led by selfies.

 Flood in the shadow of the selfies

 Finally, I would like to add that it was me who first noticed the big puddle of water in between the artworks on the first floor and informed the staff.
 The broken air conditioning system created the little lake two meters wide, without any personnel noticing it.
 I guess they were all occupied by protecting the artworks from the dangerous attacks of bags and purses.